-New York lawmakers couldn’t gather enough votes to pass the Marijuana Taxation and Regulation Act (MTRA) last month, leaving New Yorkers without legal weed for the time being.
+New York lawmakers couldn’t gather enough votes to pass the Marijuana Taxation and Regulation Act (MTRA) last month, leaving New Yorkers without legal weed for the time being, no legal weed for New York yet!
 The New York State Legislature had a Democratic majority in both houses, but still couldn’t pass the progressive recreational cannabis bill.
 MTRA had gained steady support after a year, but quickly fell by the wayside due to a lack of legislative time to discuss the issue and political stalemates.

 Cuomo Pulls Away From Legal Cannabis